klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 Tables are a bit further apart.
 Prices are however very reasonable, especially given that the quality of the food is generally very good.

-**click** And if you're still thirsty afterwards, take the door to the left of the front door of the restaurant that takes you down into a basement, likely the former basements of the monastery.
+**click** And if you're still thirsty afterwards, take the door at the left of the front door of the restaurant that takes you down into a basement, likely the former basements of the monastery.
 It houses a nice beer bar.
 Order at the bar, and it may be worth to also check